 Gibson guitars are all made in the USA.
 The electric guitars are built in Nashville, Tennessee, whilst the acoustics are built up in Montana.

 Epiphone are built in an exclusive factory in China.
-By exclusive, we mean that they are not made in a facility that builds guitars for several brands, like for example what Cor-Tek or Samick do.
+By exclusive, I mean that they are not made in a facility that builds guitars for several other brands, like for example what Cor-Tek or Samick do.
 This has been the way since around 2004: before then, Epiphone were made in Korea as well as some other Chinese facilities, all of which built guitars for a number of different brands.
 Since roughly 2004, the Epiphone facility has made only Epiphones.

 Is this significant?
 Well, yes, to be honest.
 A well made guitar is a well made guitar no matter where it was made, but labour coasts in the USA are far higher than in China, so that’s a difference straight away.
 Other factors inform the cost of each brand, as we’ll see, but it’s still a significant fact that Chinese-made guitars are, on the whole, significantly cheaper to produce than those in America.